Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: Results: Neutrino Spectra from a Simulation of the Rebunched Fermilab Beam.

-Even with smearing effects from finite timing resolution and the structure of the bunches, it is possible to use timing cuts to select a subset of the flux peaked in the energy range of the LBNF second oscillation maximum~\cite{DUNE2ndMax} and to suppress backgrounds from higher energy neutrinos such as Neutral Current Resonant Pion events~\cite{PionProductionThreshold}.
-For example, selecting only interactions that occur 750 ps after the bunch center achieves a factor of three reduction in the fraction of the flux above 1 GeV, with only a 49\% reduction in the number of events in the region below 1 GeV.
-We leave it to future analysis to optimize these cuts for maximum CP sensitivity.
+Even with smearing effects from finite timing resolution and the structure of the bunches, it is possible to use timing cuts to select a subset of the flux peaked in the energy range of the LBNF second oscillation maximum~\cite{DUNE2ndMax} and to suppress backgrounds from higher energy neutrinos such as neutral current resonant pion events~\cite{PionProductionThreshold}.

-Studying the time evolution of the flux may also open up the possibility of studying changes in the flavor, sign, or parent hadron composition of the beam in time.
-Figures~\ref{fig:neutrinoparentageintimesmeared} and~\ref{fig:neutrinocompositionintimesmeared} show the parent hadron and flavor contents (respectively) of a thin bunch in time, for bunches near the edge of the original RF bucket.
-These plots look essentially the same for thin bunches from the middle of the original RF bucket.
-The subtle effects of the different flavor and parent hadron contributions are largely washed out by the few hundred picosecond width of the thin bunches.
-Nonetheless, there is some shape information in the time evolution of the flux that could be leveraged in future analyses.
+Studying the time evolution of the flux may also open the possibility of studying changes in the flavor, sign, or parent hadron composition of the beam in time.
+The top row of figure~\ref{fig:neutrinocompositionintimesmeared} shows the neutrino flavor composition as a function of neutrino arrival time relative to the proton bunch.
+Smearing is applied using 250~\psec{} bunch widths and 100~\psec{} detector resolution.
+The parent hadron and flavor contributions are shown in the lower two rows normalized to the primary parent or flavor ($\pi ^+$ and $\nu _{\mu}$ respectively).

 The results in this section were derived for the far detector but apply equally to the near detector.
-For the near detector these stroboscopic approaches can be applied together with prismatic measurements that sample multiple off-axis angles, and applied together they may provide additional constraints on flux and cross-section uncertainties.
+For the near detector the stroboscopic approach can be applied together with prismatic measurements~\cite{Nuprism, DUNEprism} that sample multiple off-axis angles.
+In combination, the two techniques provide additional constraints on flux and cross-section uncertainties.